fraser-lab/fraser-lab.github.io/_members/chen.md

 She discovered her interest in structural biology when she spent a summer working under [Dr. Kliment Verba](https://verbalab.ucsf.edu) at UCSF, and will pursue structural biology-related projects as a member of the Fraser lab.

-Outside of lab, Daphne enjoys exploring San Francisco, playing video games, reading, and playing with her cat [Lilly](/pets/#Lilly)."
+Outside of lab, Daphne enjoys exploring San Francisco, playing video games, reading, and playing with her cat [Lilly](/pets/#Lilly).

+Daphne is supported by a graduate fellowship from the [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program)."
+"
 ---